 SiteGround — Better Performance and Support

 SiteGround is consistently rated among the top shared hosts in independent performance benchmarks.
-The infrastructure is newer (Google Cloud-based since 2020), the WordPress tooling is more developed, and support is genuinely better.
+The infrastructure moved to Google Cloud in 2020, the WordPress tooling is more developed, and support is genuinely better — which Reddit users acknowledge even while complaining about the price.

 What SiteGround does well: